A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 History of Merchant Navy Uniform

-The history of Merchant Navy uniform goes back to a recent past as the history of the title ‘Merchant Navy’.
-It is said that it was first granted by King George V on the British merchant shipping fleets in a bid to honour their service in the First World War.
+It is said that the uniform was first granted by King George V to the British merchant shipping fleets to honour their service in the First World War.

 merchant navy officer